-Droichead is an integrated professional induction framework for newly qualified teachers.
-Schools may apply to The National Induction Programme for Teachers (NIPT) for the provision of an allocation to Professional Support Teams (PSTs) in schools to support the school-based elements of Droichead.
+Droichead is an integrated professional induction framework for newly qualified Teachers (NQTs).
+Principals may apply to The National Induction Programme for Teachers (NIPT) for the provision of an allocation to Professional Support Teams (PSTs) to support the school-based elements of the Droichead process.
+Queries relating to the allocation model should be forwarded to info@teacherinduction.ie